The Legal Process In A New Jersey Criminal Case

 If you’ve been charged with a major offense like aggravated assault, fraud, child abuse or any other crime under New Jersey law, you need an experienced defense lawyer who is familiar with the complicated procedures of New Jersey’s county criminal courts.

-I am Anthony N. Palumbo, a partner at the law firm of Palumbo & Renaud and a criminal law attorney with more than 35 years of experience.
-When you need an aggressive and knowledgeable lawyer, don't hesitate to contact me to schedule a free initial consultation.
+I am Anthony N. Palumbo, a partner at The Law Offices of Anthony N. Palumbo and a criminal law attorney with more than 35 years of experience.
+When you need an aggressive and knowledgeable lawyer, don’t hesitate to contact me to schedule a free initial consultation.

 A criminal case will generally go through several stages.
 You have a right to bring in a criminal defense attorney to represent you at any stage, and it is not a good idea to try to represent yourself.

 - Investigation: If the police suspect you of a crime, they may conduct an investigation.
 You should not talk to the police at any point without an attorney’s advice.

 - Arrest: If they believe they have probable cause, they can search and arrest you.
 The arrest and booking process for criminal offenses includes getting searched and providing a mug shot, fingerprints and other information.

 - Bail: For some crimes, bail will be set right away, while for others, you must first attend a bail hearing.
 If your family member is currently in jail and hasn’t had a bail hearing, I can serve as the criminal defense lawyer at that hearing.

 - Trial: After these initial stages, each side will prepare their case.
 As your criminal defense lawyer, I will review the evidence that the prosecutors have collected, assemble evidence in your favor, and discuss criminal defense strategies with you.

 Eligibility for Expungement